SixPaths18/Python-Projects/README.md

 ### Snake Game
 A classic Snake game built with Python’s turtle module where you control the snake with arrow keys to eat apples, grow, and avoid crashing.

+### Alarm
+A simple Python Turtle-based alarm clock with a visual digital display and clickable alarm setter.